-Housing costs got you down?
-Though apartment hunting can be frustrating, there are deals to be had.
-So what does the low-end rent on a rental in Long Beach look like these days — and what might you get for your money?
+Need a budget-friendly new spot?
+Though apartment hunting can be challenging, don't despair just yet — there are deals to be had.
+So what does the low-end pricing on a rental in Long Beach look like these days — and what might you get for your money?

 We took a look at local listings for studios and one-bedroom apartments in Long Beach via rental sites Zumper and Apartment Guide to find out what price-conscious apartment seekers can expect to find.

-Read on for the cheapest listings available right now.
+Take a look at the cheapest listings available right now, below.
 (Note: Prices and availability are subject to change.)

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.